 Like I said originally, our plan was to sell the house and everything in it, buy an RV, retire and hit the road.
 The order of our plan was now changing because of two things.
-First was we began to realize how much time would be involved in preparing the RV and our Toad for full timing.
-And second was knowing that once the house sells we will only have a month or less to do this preparation, all while still working full time.
+First was we began to realize how much time would be involved in preparing the RV and our Toad (the vehicle we pull behind the RV) for full-timing.
+And second, was knowing that once the house sells we will only have a month or less to do this preparation, all while still working full time.
 So now the plan is to buy an RV, sell the house and everything, retire and hit the road.
-Because of this we started becoming serious about purchasing an RV, BEFORE we sell the house.
+Because of this, we started becoming serious about purchasing an RV, BEFORE we sell the house.

 We need to take a break here from our October adventures to tell you about our trip to Conroe, TX which I’ll describe in the next blog!